dbt-labs/docs.getdbt.com/website/docs/reference/dbt-jinja-functions/ref.md

 ## Overview

-The most important function in dbt is `ref()`; it's impossible to build even moderately complex models without it. `ref()` is how you reference one model within another.
+The most important function in dbt is `ref()`; it's impossible to build even moderately complex models without it. `ref()` is how you reference one <Term id="model" /> within another.
 This is a very common behavior, as typically models are built to be "stacked" on top of one another.
 Here is how this looks in practice:

 <File name='model_a.sql'>